Internet Loves the Brown Skin Girl Challenge

 Many also used the lyrics of the songs as affirmations in their captions, with one of the favorites being Blue Ivy’s own line, “the best thing in the world.”

-The challenge attracted followers like Nyong’o, who was tickled at her mention, and Ana DuVernay.
+The challenge attracted followers like Nyong’o, who was tickled at her mention, and Ava DuVernay.

 It also inspired many to celebrate their beauty online, in a series empowering tweets.